 If you are diagnosed with a peptic ulcer caused by

 your doctor will use a combination of medications.
-You may be given one or two types of antibiotics, as well as medications that help control your stomach acid production.
+You may be given 1-2 types of antibiotics, as well as medications that help control your stomach acid production.
 You might be advised to use antacids to help soothe uncomfortable symptoms.

 During treatment, you will likely need to

 stop taking nonsteroidal anti-inflammatory drugs (NSAIDs).
 Once the ulcer is healed, you and your doctor will evaluate any future NSAID use.

 Antibiotics can clear the bacterial infection.
 Take all of the medication as prescribed, even when you start to feel better.

 Tetracycline: Always take with a full glass of water.Don’t take tetracycline within 2 hours of drinking a milk product or using an antacid.Be sure your doctor knows if there’s any chance you may be pregnant.
 Tetracycline can permanently stain the baby’s developing teeth.Tetracycline may make you very sensitive to sunlight.
 Protect your skin appropriately.

 Metronidazole: Take with food to avoid stomach upset.Don’t drink alcohol while you’re using this medication.Your urine may appear darker and you may notice a metallic taste in your mouth while you’re taking metronidazole.Some people feel lightheaded when they first start taking metronidazole.
 You should avoid driving, operating dangerous machinery, and participating in hazardous activities until you know how this drug will affect you.